michael-lazar/rtv/README.md

 ### Native packages

-See [Repology](https://repology.org/metapackage/rtv/packages) for an up-to-date list of supported packages:
+See [Repology](https://repology.org/metapackage/rtv/packages) for an up-to-date list of supported distro packages:

 ```bash
 # macOS